yonkahlon/Zenject/README.md

 Using InstallPrefabResource is sometimes a useful alternative to adding installer prefabs to every scene because it allows you to keep the objects in your scenes extremely light.

+Another option is to use ScriptableObjectInstaller - for details see <a href="#scriptableobject-installer">here</a>.

 ## <a id="itickable"></a>ITickable

 In many cases it is preferable to avoid the extra weight of MonoBehaviours in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.